whotwagner/domain_name_format_validator/README.md

 Author
 ------

-Much of the code was written by [David Keener](https://github.com/dkeener/domain_name_validator) This gem was refactored and relaunched by [Wolfgang Hotwagner](https://github.com/whotwagner/domain_name_format_validator)
+This gem was refactored and relaunched by [Wolfgang Hotwagner](https://github.com/whotwagner/domain_name_format_validator).
+The original code was written by [David Keener](https://github.com/dkeener/domain_name_validator).

 Contributors